Adaptive virtual element methods with equilibrated fluxes: Virtual element discretization

 \subsection{Well-posedness of the two virtual element methods}

-In this section, we prove the well-posedness of the primal and mixed VEM in~\eqref{VEM:primal} and~\eqref{VEM:mixed}.
+In this section, we prove the well-posedness of the primal and mixed methods~\eqref{VEM:primal} and~\eqref{VEM:mixed}.

-The well-posedness of primal VEM formulation~\eqref{VEM:primal} follows from the continuity and coercivity of discrete bilinear form~$\atilden(\cdot, \cdot)$, the continuity of the discrete right-hand side, and Lax-Milgram lemma.
+The well-posedness of the primal method~\eqref{VEM:primal} follows from the continuity and coercivity of the discrete bilinear form~$\atilden(\cdot, \cdot)$, a lifting argument, the continuity of the discrete right-hand side, and the Lax-Milgram lemma.

-As for mixed VEM formulation~\eqref{VEM:mixed}, we need two ingredients in order to prove the well-posedness of the method.
-The first one is the continuity and the coercivity of bilinear form~$\an(\cdot, \cdot)$ on discrete kernel~\eqref{discrete:kernel}.
-The second one is the validity of the inf-sup condition for bilinear form~$\b(\cdot, \cdot)$, with explicit bounds on the inf-sup constant in terms of~$\h$ and~$\p$.
+As for the mixed VEM formulation~\eqref{VEM:mixed}, in addition to the usual lifting argument, we need two ingredients in order to prove the well-posedness of the method.
+The first one is the continuity and the coercivity of the bilinear form~$\an(\cdot, \cdot)$ on the discrete kernel~\eqref{discrete:kernel}.
+The second one is the validity of the inf-sup condition for the bilinear form~$\b(\cdot, \cdot)$ with explicit bounds on the inf-sup constant in terms of~$\h$ and~$\p$.
 The remainder of the section is devoted to prove such an inf-sup condition. \begin{thm} There exists a constant~$\betan > 0$ independent of the discretization parameters, such that for all~$\vn \in \Vn$ there exists $\tauboldn \in \Sigmaboldnz$ satisfying